INJURED BY EQUIPMENT OR MACHINE ACCIDENT ON THE JOB – MN LAWYER

 Workers compensation benefits include most of your lost wages, medical bills, and a number of other benefits, including a direct payment to you if you have suffered a permanent injury, i.e. permanent partial disability.
 In addition to workers comp, however, you may also be entitled to compensation from the manufacturer of the defective machine or defective equipment.

-Our defective product lawyers in MN have handled many cases where our client receives both workers comp and additional compensation from a third party (such as an equipment manufacturer) that was at fault.
+Our defective product injury lawyers in MN have handled many cases where our client receives both workers comp and additional compensation from a third party (such as an equipment manufacturer) that was at fault.
 Workers Compensation benefits are limited, so to be fully compensated you need to pursue the other insurance as well.
 In addition, the equipment or machine manufacturer may have to repay the workers compensation insurer for the accident, which will help reduce your employer’s workers comp rates.
+If you have been injured by a machine or equipment, our top MN lawyers will explain these issues to you and make sure your rights are protected.

 Work Machine Injury Lawyer – focus is to get you fair and complete compensation for your injuries.